nabrajko/ai-case-study/README.md

 ## Llama vs. GPT, Gemini,Claude Sonnet and other AI models: How do they compare?

-In [LLama 3.1 research paper](https://ai.meta.com/blog/meta-llama-3-1/), Meta's researchers compare the different models' performance on various benchmarks [multi-task language understanding](https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu/)  and [ARC-challenge common snese logic test](https://paperswithcode.com/sota/common-sense-reasoning-on-arc-challenge)/) to a handful of equivalent open and proprietary models.
+In [Llama 3.1 research paper](https://ai.meta.com/blog/meta-Llama-3-1/), Meta's researchers compare the different models' performance on various benchmarks [multi-task language understanding](https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu/)  and [ARC-challenge common snese logic test](https://paperswithcode.com/sota/common-sense-reasoning-on-arc-challenge)/) to a handful of equivalent open and proprietary models.

 &mdash;The 8B model was compared to Mistral 7B and Gemma 2 9B;